By Alyse Bacine

 Anatomy and Physiology of Breathing

-Effective facilitation requires concrete understanding of respiratory mechanics and physiological impacts.
+Effective facilitation requires a concrete understanding of respiratory mechanics and physiological impacts.
 Training covers:

 • Detailed respiratory anatomy and functional breathing mechanics